mmerkes/oaa/doc/testing.md

 (link to keynote)

 Install yet more grunt helpers
-`npm install --save-dev grunt-contrib-copy grunt-contrib-clean grunt-browserify`
+`npm install --save-dev grunt-contrib-copy grunt-contrib-clean grunt-browserify debowerify`

 - copy - copies images, plain .css, and .html files
 - clean - deletes a folder (like our dist folder)
 - browserify - integrates grunt and browserify so we don't have to run browserify from the command line

-`npm install debowerify --save-dev`
-Debowerify lets us use Bower to manage front-end assets, and also browserify to use them as CommonJS modules.
+- debowerify lets us use Bower to manage front-end assets, and also browserify to use them as CommonJS modules.
 Boy, bet you can't you wait for native ES6 modules!

 Start modifying your `Gruntfile.js` to include options for browserify